yellows8/3ds_smashbroshax/README.md

 Make params:
 * "INPCAP={path}" This is the smash-beacon to use as a base.
 When used, the specified beacon is used instead of the default one("smashdemo_beacon_modbase.pcap").
 * "PAYLOADURL={url}" HTTP URL to download the payload from.
 * "PAYLOADPATH={sdpath}" SD path to load the payload from, for example: "PAYLOADPATH=/smashpayload.bin".
+Note that this isn't usable with the Smash demo since the demo doesn't have SD access.
 * "ADDITONALDATA_SIZE1={val}" Use the specified value for the raw size value in the beacon additionaldata, instead of the default one.
 For example, with a large value this could be used to build vuln-test pcaps.
 * "BEACON_BYTEID={val}" Override the u8 ID used in the networkstruct(default is 0x0 for regular Smash multiplayer).
 0x1 is smash-run(which works fine with this hax).
 0x55 is WiiU comms: the vulnerable smash-3ds function is never executed with this however.